MichaelJahns/codeChallenges/java/src/main/java/dataStructures/README.md

 | `getSize()`                             | returns an int representing the number of nodes in the stack                                                                         | O(1)  | O(1) |
 | `push(int value)`                       | creates a new node with a value of value, places the new node atop the stack, reassigns head to the new node                         | O(1)  | O(1) |
 | `pop()`                                 | returns and removes from the stack the current head                                                                                  | O(1)  | O(1) |

+### Queue

+A Queue will add Nodes to the tail, and remove Nodes from the front.
+This can be rephrased saying it follows a LILO concept, where the last Node added to Queue is the last to be resolved, and and a FIFO concept where the first Node added to the Queue will be the first to be resolved.
+A real world example of this would be a line at a store.

 | Queue Methods                           |         Functionality                                                                                                                | Space | Time |
 |-----------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------|-------|------|